ClickHouse/ClickHouse/docs/en/development/build_cross_arm.md

 # Install Clang-8

 Follow the instructions from https://apt.llvm.org/ for your Ubuntu or Debian setup.
-For example the commands for Bionic are like:
+For example, in Ubuntu Bionic you can use the following commands:

 ```bash
 sudo echo "deb [trusted=yes] http://apt.llvm.org/bionic/ llvm-toolchain-bionic-8 main" >> /etc/apt/sources.list